 Does the extreme heat of the summer increase anxiety?
-It doesn’t take much to check out the many forums and blogs on the internet about anxiety to find people asking that very same question.
-Even so, there doesn’t seem to be much (if any) medical literature on the subject, but for those that experience an increase in symptoms, it doesn’t matter if there is documentation to back up what they know happens to them during the heat of the summer.
+It doesn't take much to check out the many forums and blogs on the internet about anxiety to find people asking that very same question.
+There doesn't seem to be much (if any) medical literature on the subject.
+However, for those that experience an increase in symptoms, it doesn't matter if there is documentation to back up what they know happens to them during the heat of the summer.
 As far as I could tell, there are a few reasons heat may increase symptoms of anxiety:

 - Anything can be a trigger for anxiety

 - Seasonal affective disorder, though more uncommon, can occur in the summer